Who is the best web hosting provider? We compare five of the top companies

-You have an interesting project, a good idea for a website, and want to go online with it right now.
+Do you have an interesting project or a good idea for a website, and want to get it online right away?
 Not so fast!
-First, you have to decide on a web hosting service.
-With the market constantly growing, it’s easy to quickly lose your overview.
-There are clear differences in price and performance.
-Choose the provider that best suits your wishes and requirements.
-Our web host comparison helps you to make the right decision.
+First, you’ll need a web hosting provider.
+With the market growing so quickly, it’s easy to become overwhelmed by the choices available.
+As there are clear differences in price and performance, you must choose the provider that best suits your needs and/or specifications.

 Comparison of five of the best hosting services

-In 2018, 1&1 IONOS won the Hosting & Service Provider Award in the web-hosting category.
-We will also introduce you to four other web-hosting services and see how they fare against the award winner (retrieved april, 2019).
+In 2018, IONOS won the Hosting & Service Provider Award in the web hosting category in Germany.
+We will also introduce you to four other web hosting providers and see how they fare against the award winner (as of April, 2019).

-In Germany 1&1 IONOS is not only known for being a DSL and cell phone access provider: the company has 20 years of experience and is one of the best web hosting services on the market.
-For example, the HTTP/2 transmission protocol has become a standard for web servers from 1&1 IONOS.
-This guarantees fast transmission of your data.
-Via a so-called Content Delivery Network (CDN), your static content is delivered from one of the 62 data centers distributed worldwide that is closest to the website visitor’s location.
+In Germany IONOS is not only known for being a DSL and cell phone access provider: with over 20 years of experience, the company has one of the best web hosting portfolios on the market.
+Features include the HTTP/2 transmission protocol which has become a standard for web servers from IONOS.
+Guaranteeing fast transmission of your data via a Content Delivery Network (CDN), your static content is delivered from whatever one of the 62 data centers worldwide is located closest to the user.
 The web space supports PHP 7.3 and up to 768 MB RAM for PHP scripts.

-1&1 IONOS provides security on different levels: A Wildcard SSL Certificate guarantees an encrypted transmission your visitors’ sensitive data.
-DDoS Protection, on the other hand, protects your website.
-If cyber criminals attempt to paralyze your website with a targeted attack, 1&1 IONOS detects the attack and initiates countermeasures at an early stage.
-Finally, geo-redundancy ensures physical security: all data is mirrored in a second data center that is completely separated from the first.
+IONOS provides different levels of security including a Wildcard SSL Certificate that encrypts the transmission of your visitors’ sensitive data.
+DDoS Protection on the other hand, protects your website if cyber criminals attempt to paralyze it with a targeted attack.
+IONOS detects the attack and initiates countermeasures at an early stage.
+Another feature is geo-redundancy, which ensures physical security as all data is mirrored in a second location that’s separated from the first.
 If one site fails, your website remains online.
-Both data centers meet the highest security standards.
+Both data centers meet the highest standards in data security.

-1&1 IONOS even has several convenient solutions for beginners: With 1&1 IONOS MyWebsite you can quickly and easily create your own website, your server is already equipped with a pre-installed content management system in the WordPress hosting package and 1&1 IONOSalso provides webshop software for online sellers.
-Domains can also be booked individually, although most packages already include one for 12 months.
+IONOS also offers several solutions for beginners.
+With IONOS MyWebsite you can quickly and easily create your own website.
+A WordPress hosting package is another option which gives users access to servers already equipped with pre-installed content management systems.
+Other options include ecommerce software for online sellers, and domains that can be purchased separately, although most packages already include one for 12 months.

-1&1 IONOS offers three different packages, each of which delivers different performance: With a starter package for $4 per month, you receive 10 GB web space and can host a website on it.
+IONOS offers three different packages, each of which delivers different levels of performance.
+With a starter package for $4 per month, you receive 10 GB of web space and can host one website.
 In the Expert package for $14 per month, you receive 500 GB of web space and can host up to 50 websites.

-1&1 IONOS has the right package both for beginners as well as for professional web designers.
+IONOS has ideal packages for both beginners and professional web designers.
 Decades of experience are reflected in the level of performance and security.

 GoDaddy is an American domain registrar and web hosting company.

 GoDaddy uses the industry standard cPanel for its server backend and has customized it for simplicity.
-It makes the backend a lot easier to use than it originally was, but the disadvantage is that the user has to fork out an extra dollar per month for it.
-You can integrate GoDaddy’s hosting packages with so many other products (e.g. domain hosting and e-mail hosting), which is definitely a big plus.
-There’s easy 1-click setup, generous storage and bandwidth, as well as award-winning security so you don’t have to worry about any suspicious activity taking place or DDoS attacks.
+It makes the backend a lot easier to use than it originally was, but the disadvantage is that the user has to fork out an extra dollar a month for it.
+You can integrate GoDaddy’s hosting packages with so many other products (e.g. domain and email hosting), which is definitely a big plus.
+There’s easy 1-click setup, generous storage and bandwidth, as well as award-winning security so you don’t have to worry about any suspicious activities taking place, or DDoS attacks.

 GoDaddy offers four packages: Economy, Deluxe, Ultimate, and Maximum.
-Economy is perfect for those just starting out with one website.
-It usually costs around $7.99 per month, but can be as low as $2.99 if there’s a “sale” happening.
-You receive 100 GB storage and unmetered bandwidth (GoDaddy doesn’t limit the amount of bandwidth as long as your website complies with the company’s hosting agreement).
-Deluxe costs $10.99 per month ($4.99 on sale), Ultimate costs $16.99 per month ($5.99 on sale), and Maximum costs $24.99 ($12.99 on sale), supporting multiple complex sites with high-resolution photos and videos.
+Economy is perfect for those starting out with one website and usually costs around $7.99 per month, but can be as low as $2.99 if there’s a sale on.
+Users receive 100 GB storage and unmetered bandwidth (GoDaddy doesn’t limit the amount of bandwidth as long as your website complies with the company’s hosting agreement).
+The Deluxe package costs $10.99 per month ($4.99 on sale), Ultimate costs $16.99 per month ($5.99 on sale), and Maximum costs $24.99 ($12.99 on sale), supporting multiple complex sites with high-resolution photos and videos.

-The company regularly has offers on its products, making them the cheapest on the market, but when you add together all the other products and apps you want, you will end up paying as much as you would with the other web hosting services.
-For example, you can add a website backup for $2.99, which means your website will be automatically backed up daily as well as receiving malware scanning to keep it extra safe.
+The company regularly has offers on its products making them the cheapest on the market, but when you add on other products and apps, you will end up paying as much as you would with other web hosting providers.
+For example, you can add on a website backup feature for $2.99, which means your website is automatically backed up daily and is scanned for malware.

 Bluehost was founded in 2003 and has its headquarters in Utah.
 The popular hosting service already powers over two million websites worldwide.